sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Configure indexed-search replica count

 Increasing the number of `indexed-search` replicas can improve performance and reliability when your instance contains a large number of repositories.
-Repository indexes are consistently striped across all `indexed-search` replicas.
+Repository indexes are distributed evenly across all `indexed-search` replicas.

 By default `indexed-search` relies on kubernetes service discovery, so adjusting the number of replicas just requires updating the `replicas` field in [indexed-search.StatefulSet.yaml](../base/indexed-search/indexed-search.StatefulSet.yaml).